leo-pfeiffer/glasshouse/docs/index.md

 ## 🔧 Technologies

-Most of the project is written in JavaScript, although I intend to migrate everything to TypeScript in the near future.

 ### Back-end
-- The server is written with **Node.js** together with **Express** to build the API.
+- The backend runs on Netlify using the serverless **Netlify Functions** capability.
+I had initially deployed the back-end on **Google App Engine**.
 - I use **MongoDB** for persistent storage of my Apple Health Data.
-- The back-end runs on on **Google App Engine**.

 ### Front-end
 - The client is written in **Vue.js**.